PowerShell/PowerShell/.github/CONTRIBUTING.md

   * Instead of "New parameter 'ConnectionCredential' in New-SqlConnection", write "New-SqlConnection: added parameter 'ConnectionCredential'".
-* If your change warrants an update to user-facing documentation, you must update [the PowerShell 6.0 reference documentation in the PowerShell-Docs repository][PowerShell-Docs].
+* If your change warrants an update to user-facing documentation, a Maintainer will add the `Documentation Needed` label to your PR and add an issue to the [PowerShell-Docs repository][PowerShell-Docs], so that we make sure to update official documentation to reflect your contribution.
-  For example, this requirement includes any changes to cmdlets (including cmdlet parameters) and features which have associated about_* topics.
+  As an example, this requirement includes any changes to cmdlets (including cmdlet parameters) and features which have associated about_* topics.
-  Please link to your PowerShell-Docs repository in your original PowerShell pull request once you've created it.
+  While not required, we appreciate any contributors who add this label and the issue themselves.
+  Even better, all contributors are free to contribute the documentation themselves.
+  (See [Contributing to documentation related to PowerShell](#contributing-to-documentation-related-to-powershell) for more info.)

 #### Pull Request - Automatic Checks